antoniotejada/QtVTT/README.md

   may be insecure and incompatible with 3d view)
 - Animated maps by pulling the mp4/webm and drawing on top
 - Per-player player view
+- Send current music (data url or fetched from http server)
 - Character sheet sharing (per player)
 - Chat
 - Video